Enelg52/Gofrette/README.md

 # Gofrette

-Gofrette is a reverse shell payload developed in Golang that bypasses Windows defender (18.2.2022).
-It also supports network cuts.
+Gofrette is a reverse shell payload developed in Golang that bypasses Windows defender (29.10.2022).
+It also supports network and also works on linux.